colinfran/GamerTagGo/README.md

 #GamerTagGo
-Connect with Other Gamers, no matter where you are.
+Connect with other Gamers, no matter where you are.